Big savings or too much hassle? Find out if remortgaging makes financial sense for you.

 Your new lender will probably want to do their own valuation.
 However, having an idea beforehand means you’ll know what to expect.
 It could also give you some extra leverage as you negotiate.

 2 - Do your research

 Asking your lender if they’re offering new deals is a good place to start.
 Since you’re already a customer, they may be able to streamline the process and waive some fees.

 However, it’s also worth comparing them with other deals.
-You can see which mortgages you might be eligible for on your ClearScore offers page.
+You can see a list of mortgages personalised for you on your ClearScore offers page.
+We've simplified the process by doing the maths to see how much you could save for you, so there's no form filling in sight.
 Alternatively, it may be worth asking an independent mortgage broker for advice.
 Make sure the broker bases their advice on the whole market, so you can get a complete picture.

 3 - Do your sums

 Once you find mortgages you may be eligible for, it’s time to do the maths.
 Remember to consider not just the interest rate but also exit and set up fees.

 You’ll need a solicitor to remove your current lender’s interest from your property title deed and register your new lender.
 Some remortgages may include a free legal service.
 However, you may feel more comfortable hiring someone you trust.